-The core program, which includes daily opportunities for Quick Practice, guided practice with feedback in the Helping Learning Community, and regular cumulative review through Homework and Remembering, works together to make Tier 1 prevention accessible to the great majority of students in the classroom.
+Within the core program, daily opportunities for Quick Practice, guided practice with feedback in the Helping Learning Community, and regular cumulative review through Homework and Remembering, all work together to make Tier 1 prevention accessible to the great majority of students in the classroom.

-Tier 2 students benefit from the ongoing use of MathBoards, Math Talk, and guided practice and feedback through the Helping Learning Community.
+Tier 2 students benefit from ongoing use of Math Boards, Math Talk, and guided practice and feedback through the Helping Learning Community.
 They may also use some of the Differentiated Intervention Cards provided with each lesson of Math Expressions on the intervention days.
 These are designed for use in small groups and extend research-based lesson practices to Tier 2 students.